-Many foreigners arrive in Thailand and are attracted to the culture and its people.
-It seems like an ideal place to buy some land and build the perfect dream home.
+Many foreigners arrive in Thailand and are attracted to its people and the culture.
+Even on first glance, they find it an ideal place to buy some land and build the perfect dream home.

-But if you are thinking of buying or leasing land in Thailand, here are some of the important things you need to know.
+But if you are thinking of buying or leasing land in Thailand, here are some important things you need to know.

 Leasing Land in Thailand

-If the attraction of living in Thailand in a luxurious villa is too strong to ignore (but the idea of potential fines and imprisonment for using a Thai company is not appealing), a foreigner may choose to lease the land for a 30-year period.
+If the attraction of living in a luxurious Thai villa is too strong to ignore, but you do not have the energy to operate a legitimate Thai company to get one, you may choose to lease the land for a 30-year period.
 This is perfectly legal.

 There are attempts in Thailand to spin the 30-year lease as “leasehold ownership”, but this is not strictly true.
-In many European countries, for example, a leasehold might run 999 years, whereby one might legitimately feel a sense of ownership.
+In many European countries, for example, a leasehold might run 999 years, a timeframe which might legitimately offer a sense of ownership.
 Hardly the feeling you get from a 30-year contract.

-In Thailand, the lessee is effectively renting the land for 30 years.
+In Thailand, a lessee is effectively renting the land for 30 years.
 So to avoid any confusion, it should simply be referred to simply as a “lease”, rather than leasehold.

 For anyone interested in a 30-year lease, it is advisable to enlist the help of the very best lawyers.
 While the rights of the lessee are pretty clear, there are elements of a well-structured agreement which can further strengthen the foreigner’s position.

 Sadly, lease agreements offering an automatic extension, effectively promising the lessee they can live in the villa for 60 or 90 years, have been shot down by the courts.
 Therefore, any guaranteed extension clause is technically illegal.